yduf/yduf.github.io/_posts/2022-11-13-cpp-memory.md

 published: true
 title: C++ Memory
 tags: c++-memory memory fastware GC
+excerpt_separator: <!--more-->
 ---
-> the main reason C++ can be faster than the Java memory management is that it has value objects, which can avoid a lot of heap allocation (and pointer chasing) even without replacing it with stack allocation.
+> the main reason C++ can be faster than the Java memory management is that it has value objects<!--more-->,  which can avoid a lot of heap allocation (and pointer chasing) even without replacing it with stack allocation.
 Consider for instance an array of objects, in C++ it can be a single allocation, while Java requires one allocation for each object, plus another allocation for the array itself. - [HN](https://news.ycombinator.com/item?id=33575039)

 <a href="https://x.com/lexaloffle/status/1164102124092792832" style="text-decoration: none;"></a>
 <pre style="font-family: monospace;">